ntrezowan/the-plain/_posts/2007-10-05-grameenphone-edge-dialer.md

 Product=0x
 ```

-2. Now create the dialer;
+2. Now create a new dialer;
 ```
 # wvdialconf create
 Scanning your serial ports for a modem.